fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/tour_intro.md

 The output means "it is possible to perform the functionality specified, and the minimal resources needed are $\res^\star=\langle\rangle$".

-We learned that:
+We have proved that:

-1) it is possible to do nothing; and
+1. it is possible to do nothing; and
-2) we need nothing to do nothing.
+2. we need nothing to do nothing.

 ## Defining functionality and resources